voodoo12345/beam-docs/source/rtd_pages/dev_building_beam.rst

 2. Fetch the dependent third party packages with glide.

 ::

   $ cd $GOPATH/src/github.com/ontio/ontology
   $ glide install

 3. Go to the project folder and call.

 ::

   make all

-4. You'll find two executable programs: ## ontology binary and ## tools/sigsvr in your project folder.
+4. You'll find two executable programs: "ontology" binary and "tools/sigsvr" in your project folder.

 Mac
 ---